-The retail industry is highly competitive and has significant challenges.
-Although the U.S. economy has started witnessing a soft recovery, we still believe that 2012 will not fully mark the return of the retail market, and 2013 may also have a somewhat similar story to tell, unless concrete steps are taken to bring the economy back on the growth trajectory.
+The retail industry is highly competitive and encounters significant challenges.
+Although the U.S. economy has started witnessing a recovery, we still believe that 2013 will not fully mark the resurrection.
 Consumers are slowly regaining confidence and cautiously increasing their spending.

-Moreover, consumers remain sensitive to macro-economic factors including interest rate hikes, increase in fuel and energy costs, credit availability, unemployment levels and high household debt levels, which may negatively impact their discretionary spending, and in turn, adversely affect the growth and profitability of retail companies.
+Moreover, consumers remain sensitive to macroeconomic factors including interest rate hikes, increase in fuel and energy costs, credit availability, unemployment levels, and high household debt levels, which may negatively impact their discretionary spending and eventually adversely affect the growth and profitability of retail companies.

-Macroeconomic Conditions: Retail is no different from other U.S. industries, which remain affected by the slow economic recovery.
-While the unemployment rate has decreased considerably over time, consumers are now beginning to draw out their savings to spend, in the hope of some economic recovery.
+Macroeconomic Conditions: Retail is no different from other U.S. industries, which is highly dependent on the economy to prosper.
+Such heightened dependence on the economy and factors like job growth and interest rates indicate that a speedy recovery of the economy is vital for the health of the retail industry.
+While the unemployment rate has decreased considerably over time, consumers are now beginning to draw out their savings to spend, anticipating some economic recovery.

 Changes in Consumer Needs, Attitudes and Behavior: The growth of modern retail is linked to consumer needs, attitudes and behavior.
 Adapting to the sluggish economic environment prevalent over the last few years, consumer behavior has shifted to being more conservative.
-This has now become the normal behavior of consumers as they remain budget conscious, seeking more and more value.
+This has now become the regular behavioral pattern of consumers as they remain budget conscious, seeking greater value.
 In the process, buyers are swiftly switching to the less expensive brands and consolidating shopping trips.

-Retailers are offering trend-right and well-designed assortments at compelling prices, without compromising on quality, in order to drive traffic.
+Moreover, people today prefer to cook at home instead of eat out.
+This shift in consumer behavior is inducing retailers to adopt various strategies to stay in the competition.
+Retailers are offering trend-right and well-designed assortments at compelling prices, without compromising on the quality, in order to drive traffic.

 Retailers are trying to remain competitive primarily by shifting focus to the long-term horizon and finding innovative solutions to create value, reduce operating costs and mitigate risks throughout the enterprise.